exonum/exonum-doc/src/architecture/storage.md

 ### Merkelized Indices

-Merkelized indices represent a list and map with additional features.
+Merkelized indices represent a list and a map with additional features.
 Such indices can create the proofs of existence or absence for stored data items.